Coronavirus: Self-employment: work changes

 To get working tax credit, you have to be working a certain number of hours (based on your circumstances).

-Based on the information we have received from HMRC, our understanding is that if you are self-employed then as long as you are still trading (i.e. you haven’t completely closed down your business) HMRC will treat you as continuing to work your normal hours (those before the reduction due to coronavirus situation) for at least 8 weeks.
-There will be no change to your working tax credit entitlement during that period.
-We are awaiting further guidance as to what happens after 8 weeks.
+Based on the information we have received from HMRC, our understanding is that if you are self-employed then as long as you are still trading (i.e. you haven’t completely closed down your business) HMRC will treat you as continuing to work your normal hours (those before the reduction due to coronavirus situation) until the Job Retention Scheme and the Self-Employment Income Support Scheme close, even if you are not using either scheme.

 ⚠️ Note: If you cease self-employment completely and don’t intend to continue trading then you will need to report that as a change of circumstances to HMRC when your self-employment ceases.